NicolaDean/sparse-conv-pytorch-porting/Readme.md

 Contact me at: nicola.dean@mail.polimi.it (or make an Issue) for any problem.

 This repository is a porting of Escoin Caffe Branch to Pytorch.\
+If intrested in the original code check the original repository linked in next section "Escoin Framework".
 If intrested there is also a Tensorflow Porting of the same code: TODO

 # Escoin Framework: